sbabic/swupdate/doc/source/swupdate-ipc.rst

         disable suricatta mode

 swupdate-sendtohawkbit <action id> <status> <finished> <execution> <detail 1> <detail 2> ..
-        Send Acknolwedge to Hawkbit server after an update if SWUpdate is set to wait for.
+        Send Acknowledge to Hawkbit server after an update if SWUpdate is set to wait for.

 sysrestart
         Used with SWU handler, allow one to perform a network restart